elenase/pattern_analysis/README.md

 ## How this project should be applied

-This project is structural divided into three main folders:
+This project is structural divided into three main folders (folder structure is created by the code):

 1) code
 2) data (not provided)
 3) out

 ### Code